IveMalfunctioned/windowsmods/README.md

 ## Practical mods for specific use cases:

-  [CEV2](https://github.com/IveMalfunctioned/CEV2) ([Screenshot](https://github.com/IveMalfunctioned/CEV2#Screenshot)) - Windows Developer's Edition, a customized version of 10 that includes software mainly for C++ and Python developers, and some for power users.
+  [Windows Developer's Edition](https://github.com/IveMalfunctioned/CEV2) ([Screenshot](https://github.com/IveMalfunctioned/CEV2#Screenshot)) - Codenamed CEV2, is a customized version of 10 that includes software mainly for C++ and Python developers, and some for power users.

 <c name="3" />